arthurfiorette/place/posts/implications-of-cache-or-state.md

 assume you're developing a web application that interacts with a REST API, with or without caching support.

-If, and when, you have complete knowledge some sort API interactions you could expect and use and save it in a more _hardcoded_ and _smart_ way, but thats not 99% of the cases.
+In a perfect scenario where you have a fully documented API and you know all possibilities of data mutation, you could store and handle it in a more _hardcoded_ and _smart way_, but lets be fair, software has a lot of moving parts, you can never be sure of anything.
+Said that, client code generation, complex caching mechanisms and other things that a schematized API can provide are not always available.
+Still, most of the time you have to deal with writing requests functions manually, and this is where everything goes down the road.

-Client generation, complex caching mechanisms and other things that a schematized API can provide are not always available.
-Said that, still most of the time you have to deal of writing requests methods manually, and this is where everything goes down the road.
+After some minutes coding, you will end up with something _(hopefully more complex)_ like

-And, after some coding, you will end up with something like this:
+this:

 ```js:hg2
 function getUser(name) {